NanoCommons/dmp/DMP.md

 #### 2.1.2 Identifiers and naming conventions <a name="identifiers"></a>

+Of particular importance are the use of identifiers here.
+As many aspects of the experiments should be linked to identifiers, including but not limited to: ENMs, cell lines, bioassays, species, genes, proteins, and metabolites.
+Identifiers should come from internationally recognized databases or resources whenever possible.
+For example, gene identifiers should be ideally from Ensembl or NCBI Gene, or from the HGNC for human genes.
+For proteins UniProt would be a good resource.
+For nanomaterials, the proper JRC identifiers (JRCNMxxx) must be used (the NM-xxx only apply for very old batches).
+If nanomaterials do not have globally unique identifier, the NanoCommons project can provide unique identifiers.
+Ontology identifiers are first class supported identifiers.

+##### 2.1.2.1 Disseminate testing material identifiers
+Similar to the idea of pre-registration of clinical trials, each project should disseminate the identifiers they have chosen to represent the nanomaterials selected to be tested or used in that project.
+These identifiers must be publicly announced as soon as a material is selected, widely distributed within the project, disseminated to other projects, and consistently used in all reporting, experimental protocols, results, metadata, etc.

+##### 2.1.2.2 Use IRIs or Compact Identifiers in dissemination
+To ensure clear and explicit semantics, when using identifiers in dissemination, either full identifiers should be used, such as Internationalized Resource Identifiers (IRIs) or, alternatively, Compact Identifiers [REF].

 ### 2.2 Making data openly accessible <a name="making_data_openly_accessible"></a>

+-	*Specify which data will be made openly available?
+If some data is kept closed provide rationale for doing so*
+-	*Specify how the data will be made available*
+-	*Specify what methods or software tools are needed to access the data?
+Is documentation about the software needed to access the data included?
+Is it possible to include the relevant software (e.g. in open source code)?*
+-	*Specify where the data and associated metadata, documentation and code are deposited*
+-	*Specify how access will be provided in case there are any restrictions*

+This principle prescribes that data must be accompanied with metadata that explains how people get access to the data.
+This does not imply they always get access (generally they do), but if they do, how.
+To be accessible, the principles specify:
+●	*A1. (meta)data are retrievable by their identifier using a standardized communications protocol
+○	A1.1 the protocol is open, free, and universally implementable
+○	A1.2 the protocol allows for an authentication and authorization procedure, where necessary
+●	A2. metadata are accessible, even when the data are no longer available.*

 #### 2.2.1 Open Data <a name="open_data"></a>